cloudfoundry-attic/mega-ci/README.md

   deployment manifest, only created if the Optional Configuration for CloudFront are provided
 * `generated-stubs/cf/cf-resources.yml`: a stub to be used in generating the Cloud Foundry deployment manifest containing data about the provisioned AWS stack, such as subnet IDs, security groups, etc.

-## Example Stub Templates for Deploying Cloud Foundry

-See the `example_stubs/cf` directory for example stub templates.
-Also read `example_stubs/cf/README` for instructions on filling out the stubs.

 [concourse-releases]: https://github.com/concourse/concourse/releases
 [bosh-init-docs]: https://bosh.io/docs/install-bosh-init.html